 You don’t want to spend your pal’s last hurrah on your phone calculator trying to figure out how much debt you’ll be in the following morning.
 Give yourself a set budget before you hop on the plane or gas up your car to make things a little less stressful for yourself.
 This may mean that you’ll have to skip splurging on top shelf beverages or extra appetizers, but your savings account will thank you in the long run.

 You don’t want to spend your friend’s big day messing around with eyelash glue and trying to figure how to perfectly blend your shadows with the help of a YouTube video (and she definitely doesn’t want that either).
-To avoid any makeup mishaps you’ll have to shell out the cash for a skilled makeup artist.
+To avoid any makeup mishaps you’ll want to include hiring a skilled makeup artist in your bridesmaid expenses.
 This usually costs around $50-$100, but looking great in photos is priceless.

 Unless you were blessed with a perfect mane, you’re going to need someone to help get your hair game on point.
 The bride-to-be most likely has a vision for your look and you don’t want to mess that up by trying to master the art of using a curling wand on her wedding day.
 Hairstyling typically has a price tag similar to makeup, but can get costlier with elaborate looks.

 You may think nails aren’t a big deal, but trust me, a good mani/pedi goes a long way.
 Sure, you could try shellacking your own nails with Essie’s ‘Ballet Slippers’ and hope for the best, but some ladies just aren’t the best at wielding a polish brush.
 We suggest making a day of it and going out for a spa date with the other bridesmaids and the bride-to-be a day or two before her wedding.